SpaceEnthusiast07/UNI/ECM1400 - Programming/Coursework/CW2/readme.md

 To use your own website GUI, replace the default `index.html` file within the `templates` folder and ensure it is named `index.html`.

+This module contains many helper functions to simplify the `move()` function.
+This approach was chosen as there are many ways for the game to progress or end.
+The `move()` function is large and complex as it needs to incorporate the AI opponent and the many ways to validate a move.

 Typical Import:
 ```import flask_game_engine as fge```